cardano-foundation/ledger-app-cardano/doc/ins_attest_utxo.md

 - `Tag(x)` means tagged value with tag `x`
 - `Bytes[x]` means byte sequence containing `x`
 - `??` means we do not constrain this value

-# ❓ TODO: Following section needs to be reviewed by IOHK!

 **Checks that Ledger App *does not* implement:**